Jacob van Ruisdael: Collections

 Ruisdaels are scattered across collections globally, both private and institutional.
 The most notable collections are at the National Gallery in London, which holds twenty paintings; the Rijksmuseum in Amsterdam, which holds sixteen paintings; the Hermitage Museum in Saint Petersburg, which holds nine, and the Thyssen-Bornemisza Museum in Madrid, Spain has four (and two additional paintings attributed to Jacob Isaacksz. van Ruisdael).
 In the US, the Metropolitan Museum of Art in New York has five Ruisdaels in its collection, and the J. Paul Getty Museum in California has three.

 On occasion a Ruisdael changes hands.
 In 2014, Dunes by the Sea was auctioned at Christie's in New York, and realised a price of $1,805,000.
-Of his surviving drawings, 140 in total, the Rijksmuseum, the Teylers Museum in Haarlem, Dresden's Kupferstich-Kabinett, and the Hermitage each hold significant collections.
+Of his surviving drawings, 140 in total, the Rijksmuseum, the Teylers Museum in Haarlem, the Kupferstich-Kabinett, Dresden, and the Hermitage each hold significant collections.
 Ruisdael's rare etchings are spread across institutions.
 No collection holds a print of each of the thirteen etchings.
 Of the five unique prints, the British Museum holds two, two are in the Albertina in Vienna, and one is in Amsterdam.